OpenFeign/feign/README.md

 Feign intends to work well within Netflix and other Open Source communities.
 Modules are welcome to integrate with your favorite projects!

 ### Gson
-[GsonModule](https://github.com/Netflix/feign/tree/master/gson) adds default encoders and decoders so you get get started with a JSON api.
+[Gson](https://github.com/Netflix/feign/tree/master/gson) includes an encoder and decoder you can use with a JSON API.

 Add `GsonEncoder` and/or `GsonDecoder` to your `Feign.Builder` like so: